Scope of Research

 In order to support the most innovative research, Friends fosters projects that support the process of drug discovery (even though our strategies are not always focused on traditional pharmaceutical drugs).
+Friends is also in the unique position to fund projects that might not be funded by other sources if we consider the potential benefits to be significant.
 By encouraging collaboration, open communication, and focused direction, we are thinking forward about how the projects we fund will help researchers build robust programs that they need to cure the disease.

 We think of drug discovery as having four steps that each flow into one another: